 The Financial Analysis concentration allows students interested in utilizing their quantitative skills to prepare for careers such as Security Analyst, Comptroller/Treasurer, Research, or for graduate study.
-Required courses are: Accounting 309 (Intermediate Accounting I), Economics 301 (Aggregate Economic Analysis), Economics 302 (Intermediate Economic Theory), Economics 310 (Money, Banking, and Monetary Policy), Finance 400 (Investment), Finance 410 (Advanced
+Required courses are: Accounting 309 (Intermediate Accounting I), Economics 301 (Aggregate Economic Analysis), Economics 302 (Intermediate Economic Theory) or Economics 460 (International Economics), Economics 310 (Money, Banking, and Monetary Policy), Finance 400 (Investment), Finance 410 (Advanced Business Finance) and Finance 440 (International Finance).
+Three upper-level finance electives are also required.
+A grade of "C" or better is required for all of these courses.